 Do I need to be admitted to the Graduate School to take graduate-level courses?

 Yes.
 The application form is available online at the Admissions Office website.
 Non-degree seeking students must complete the application for admission and supply evidence of the bachelor's degree (transcript) with an acceptable admissions application.
-Inquiries should be made to the Director of Admissions, Esteban Paredes, prior to pre-registration/enrollment.
+Inquiries should be made to the office of admissions prior to pre-registration/enrollment.

 Did you receive your application materials?